 Since 1957, when Glasgow became the first university in Scotland to have an electronic computer, we have built a reputation for the excellence of our Computing Science research and our graduates.
 Today, our School is one of the foremost in the UK, setting itself the highest standards in research, and research-led learning and teaching.

 We provide an invigorating and friendly working environment - we are large enough to sustain a rich diversity of interests, but small enough for everyone to know everyone else.
 Our ethos is that we are a team working together to deliver world-leading research, which drives high-quality learning and teaching.
-Following the UK's referendum decision in 2016 to leave the EU, our international outlook will continue and we welcome staff and students from all nationalities and backgrounds.
-EU referendum information and advice is available at www.gla.ac.uk/about/euinformation/.
+Following the UK's departure from the EU in 2020, our international outlook will continue and we welcome staff and students from all nationalities and backgrounds.

-Our School was awarded a departmental Bronze Award from Athena SWAN in 2015 recognising our commitment to provide the resources necessary to eliminate gender bias and create an inclusive culture that values female staff and students, and those from ethnically diverse communities.
+Our School has held a departmental Bronze Award from Athena SWAN since 2015 recognising our commitment to provide the resources necessary to eliminate gender bias and create an inclusive culture that values female staff and students, and those from ethnically diverse communities.

 - First University in Scotland to have an electronic computer: